FallibleInc/security-guide-for-developers/README.md

 - [ ] Be polite to bug reporters.
 - [ ] Have your code review done by a fellow developer from a secure coding perspective.
 (More eyes)
 - [ ] In case of a hack or data breach, check previous logs for data access, ask people to change passwords.
 You might require an audit by external agencies depending on where you are incorporated.
-- [ ] Setup Netflix scumblr to hear about talks about your organization on social platforms and Google search.
+- [ ] Setup Netflix Scumblr to hear about talks about your organization on social platforms and Google search.

 ### Who are we?

 We are full stack developers who just grew tired by watching how developers were lowering the barrier to call something a hack by writing unsecure code.
 In the past six months we have prevented leaks of more than 15 million credit card details, personal details of over 45 million users and potentially saved companies from shutting down.
 Recently, we discovered an issue that could result in system takeover and data leak in a bitcoin institution.
-We have helped several startups secure their systems, most of them for free, without even getting a thank you in response :)
+We have helped several startups secure their systems, most of them for free, sometimes without even getting a thank you in response :)

 *If you disagree with something or find a bug please open an issue or file a PR.
 Alternatively, you can talk to us on hello@fallible.co*